 - Fee contribution of up to €5,750 per annum

 - Research expense fund of €2,250 per annum

 We co-fund two thirds of the cost for a postgraduate researcher to undertake research directly related to an organisation’s interests.
-We contribute up to €16,000 per annum towards the researcher costs.
+The Irish Research Council contributes up to €16,000 per annum towards the researcher costs.
 The enterprise partner commits an annual contribution of €8,000.
-Both Irish enterprises and researchers benefit greatly from the programme.
+Both enterprises and researchers benefit greatly from the programme.
 Enterprise partners co-fund excellent researchers who dedicate their time to a specific research project related to the organisation.
 At the end of the project, the researcher will gain workplace skills and a degree by research.
 The enterprise benefits from high value and in-depth research in an area closely aligned with their strategic interests.

 Featured enterprise partners

-Eligible NGOs may avail of a waiver for the first year enterprise partner contribution for all new applications to the Enterprise Partnership 2019 scheme.
+Eligible NGOs may avail of a waiver for the first year enterprise partner contribution for all new applications to the Enterprise Partnership Scheme.
 Please see the Terms and Conditions for more details.

 How to apply

 Potential applicants should carefully read the 2021 Terms and Conditions to ascertain whether or not they are eligible to apply.
 Indicative versions of the applicant, supervisor and referee forms are provided for information purposes only.
 All participants must create and submit their forms via the online system.